Robert Thomas Jones (engineer): Research

-In 1934, President Roosevelt's public works program offered short-term positions for scientific aids at NACA's Langley Research Center in Hampton, Virginia.
+In 1934, President Roosevelt's public works program offered short-term positions for scientific aides at NACA's Langley Research Center in Hampton, Virginia.
 Jones obtained one of the positions, with recommendations from Zahm, Munk, and Lewis.
 At the end of the first nine month position, he was rehired through temporary reappointments.
 A permanent appointment at the initial civil-service level for an Engineer seemed impossible because it required a Bachelor's degree.
 However, the next higher professional grade did not state that requirement.
 In 1936 Jones was promoted directly to second level engineer.

 In January 1945, Jones developed a theory of the delta wing based on thin-airfoil theory.
 Others at Langley were sceptical until supersonic testing of models was done by Robert Gilruth and in April by Theodore von Karman.
 Jones's theory was not truly accepted until that summer when Von Karman's team of investigators found that German experts had been working on swept-wing designs for several years.
 Jones's thin-wing design ultimately proved superior to thick airfoils developed by Alexander Lippisch in Germany.

 In 1946 Jones was given the IAS Sylvanus Albert Reed Award, and transferred to Ames.
 The genius of Bob Jones seemed, in part, to lie in his remarkable ability to extract the essence of a problem and express it in understandable and useful terms.
 His approach to problems was always of a fundamental character and often yielded results of broad significance.
 In addition, Jones's wife Doris, an accomplished mathematician, also joined the Ames staff.

-Later, still at Ames, Jones promoted the idea of an oblique wing.
-(The first known oblique wing design was Blohm & Voss P202, proposed by Richard Vogt in 1942.)
+Later, still at Ames, Jones promoted the oblique wing.
+(The first known oblique wing design was the Blohm & Voss P.202, proposed by Richard Vogt in 1942.)
 Jones's wind tunnel studies indicated that such a wing design on a supersonic transport might achieve twice the fuel economy of an aircraft with conventional wings.
 The concept was flight tested successfully on the NASA AD-1.
 This unique aircraft had a wing which pivoted about the fuselage, remaining perpendicular to it during slow flight and rotating to angles up to 60 degrees as aircraft speed increased.
 Analytical and wind tunnel studies by Jones indicated that a transport-sized oblique-wing aircraft flying at speeds up to Mach 1.4 (1.4 times the speed of sound) would have substantially better aerodynamic performance than an aircraft with conventional wings at the same speed.
 A later DARPA project using a variable sweep oblique wing was the Switchblade.

 Jones spent much of his time at Langley working in the Stability Research Division which pioneered many concepts that were incorporated into U.S. aircraft.
 As a self-trained aerodynamicist and mathematician, Jones built up a national reputation through his perceptive and original work at Langley and Ames.